Frequently Asked Questions (FAQs)

 What are Flex buses like?

-These specially branded 11 passenger buses are comfortable, offer free WiFi and are wheelchair accessible.
+These specially branded 11-passenger buses are comfortable, offer free WiFi and are wheelchair accessible.
 We also think they look terrific.

 How long will I wait?

+Customer wait times may vary based on demand and distance between the vehicle and the pickup location.
 You'll always get an accurate estimate of your pick-up time before booking.
 You can also track your bus in real time in the app.

 Will the bus wait for me at my pickup point?